-Chocolate, coconut, walnuts, and crushed graham crackers make these cookie bars a family favorite.
-Make your own dairy-free sweetened condensed “milk” by simmering coconutmilk on the stovetop!
+Chocolate, coconut, walnuts, and crushed graham crackers make these vegan magic cookie bars a family favorite.
+Make your own dairy-free sweetened condensed “milk” by simmering coconut milk on the stove top!

-My family makes these “magic bars” every year during our big holiday-baking party.
+My family makes these vegan magic bars every year during our big holiday-baking party.
 If you prefer a non-vegan version, then use my non-vegan Magic Cookie Bars recipe.

 I’m pretty sure that the recipe came from the wrapper of a sweetened condensed milk can, but over the years we’ve made it our own by eliminating butterscotch chips (seriously, ew) and generally adding just way more chocolate and nuts than need to be in a cookie bar.

-Every so often throughout the year I get an insatiable craving for this cookie bars and absolutely have to whip up a batch for
+Every so often throughout the year I get an insatiable craving for these vegan cookie bars and absolutely have to whip up a batch for

 myself my friends.
 This can be… problematic.
 Magic bars are SO good, but they are also SO guilt-inducing.